rumca-js/Django-link-archive/README.md

  - daily RSS Git repository for the year 2021 [https://github.com/rumca-js/RSS-Link-Database-2021](https://github.com/rumca-js/RSS-Link-Database-2021)
  - daily RSS Git repository for the year 2020 [https://github.com/rumca-js/RSS-Link-Database-2020](https://github.com/rumca-js/RSS-Link-Database-2020)

-## Goal
+## Development

- - Archive.
-I want to 'store important links'
- - Data analysis - possible to verify link rot, etc.
- - Google sucks at providing results for various topics (dead internet)

-Development:
+ - installation should be simple and easy
  - KISS.
-Project should be of small footprint
- - It should be small, easy to setup
+Project should be of small footprint.
+For a single user it should be able to operate for one user on a raspberry PI
- - I did not focus on supporting multiple users, it is designed currently on small scale projects

 ## Inspirations